What we use your information for

 We use personal information when collecting former council tenant rent arrears.
 It is also used in the management of adjustments for council housing rents and to facilitate rent collection on behalf of the Housing Department.

 The types of information we hold and process includes;

 - names, addresses and contact information

-- biographical and family information
+- biographical information